i0Ek3/niter.top/content/post.md

 Here's thing.

+## 2022-08-20

+Although I know that many things are only fleeting, I am still very grateful and happy to hear such an answer from Zhang Chu.
+Then I'm here is worth it.

 ## 2022-07-10

 Even though I am on personal leave now, I am a free man.
 One day before, I went to my leader's office and I told him "Bad news.", he immediately guessed what I am meaning, and he said "Do you want to leave?", I nod.
 He then said "Did you just leave your brother here alone?
 You just played me!", I smiled bitterly.
 In fact, I don't want to do that, but I can't help it.
 Later, he gave me an idea, that is let me take a month off first, and then decide, I agreed.
 Actually, I am very happy to meet him, but he told everyone that I was leaving, yes, EVERYONE!
 Fine, I do really like him, that's all.